YsnElh/php-auth-system/README.md

 ## Step 3: Configure Session Settings

 - Open the file `includes/config_session.inc.php`.
-- Change the value on line 9 based on your domain name.
+- Change the value **domain** on line 9 based on your domain name.
 If you are using localhost, you can leave it as is.
-- Adjust the value on line 10 based on the name of the folder where this project is located.
+- Adjust the value **path** on line 10 based on the name of the folder where this project is located.
 If you are using the domain name as the root, you can put a slash only '/'.

 ## Step 4: Set Environment Variables